shichao-an/notes/docs/apue/ch6.md

 * `getpwuid`: used by the `ls(1)` program to map the numerical user ID contained in an i-node into a user's login name.
 * `getpwnam`: used by the `login(1)` program when we enter our login name

-Both functions return a pointer to a passwd structure that the functions fill in.
-This structure is usually a static variable within the function, so its contents are overwritten each time we call either of these functions.
+Both functions return a pointer to a passwd structure that the functions fill in. <u>This structure is usually a static variable within the function, so its contents are overwritten each time we call either of these functions.</u>

 <script src="https://gist.github.com/shichao-an/ffbbc20702760d6a4fab.js"></script>